 His first startup was acquired by Verizon in 1998, which made 70 of his 80 employees become millionaires, according to Bloomberg.
 Motorola bought over his second startup, AirDefense, a wireless security firm.

-On completion of his B.Tech in electronics engineering from IIT Benaras Hindu University in Varanasi, Jay Chaudhry had traveled to the US for higher studies.
+An alumnus of Harvard University, Massachusetts, and the University of Cincinnati, Jay Chaudhry was raised by a single mother after his father’s untimely demise.
+Taking a daily 4-km walk to his high school in a neighboring village was part of his humble routine.
+On completion of his B.Tech in electronics engineering from IIT Benaras Hindu University in Varanasi, he traveled to the US for higher studies.
 Even after so many years in the US, he has not distanced himself from his native village in Himachal Pradesh.
 He takes business flights to India and visits the Himalayan village every few years.

 Unlike other billionaires, he believes “My success so far has mainly been because I have very little attachment for money.”
 Indian American billionaire Jay Chaudhry is so humble and down-to-earth that he says, “I definitely do not feel like a billionaire even with a billion-dollar fortune.”
 He defines happiness as a state of mind that money has very little to do with.